 The word count of popular forms of writing

 In fiction, short stories may be as short as 1000 words, and go all the way up to 10,000 words (and flash fiction can be anything under that, even a single word long).
 From about 8000 words they start to be described as long short stories.
 A short story can therefore be anything up to around 40 pages long.

 Novellas go from 10,000 up to 40,000 words, so up to 160 pages.

 Technically, anything above 40,000 words would be a novel, but in practice novels are usually significantly longer than this, and especially so if they are traditionally published.
 60,000 words is usually cited as the minimum for a traditionally published full-length novel.

 If you are self-publishing, your novel should probably be no shorter than 50,000 words, and this will feel like a quick read.

 If you are seeking traditional publishing, 70-90,000 words is common and would result in a book of up to 360 pages.

-In non-fiction, the rules are looser, and the word count can vary hugely.
-General non-fiction can range from a single essay of around 10,000 words, to 100,000 words of closely written information, and this is dependent on many factors and not just the book’s category.
-Narrative non-fiction such as memoirs are frequently around the same range as commercial fiction, so 70-90,000 words.
+In non-fiction, the word count can vary hugely.
+General non-fiction can range from a single essay of around 10,000 words, to around 100,000 words for a popular business or history book.
+Narrative non-fiction titles, such as memoirs, are frequently around the same range as commercial fiction, so 70-90,000 words.

 Since non-fiction is so often sold on the basis of a proposal, which should include reference to comparable books, those comparable books can often provide a guide as to what the audience for that particular book is likely to expect in terms of length.